Importance of New Tax Form Project

 In December 2006 and January 2007, the Real Property, Probate and Trust Law Section of the American Bar Association (ABA RPPTL) and the AICPA, respectively, submitted comments to the IRS in response to its request regarding foreign trust tax reporting issues.2 One of the high-priority items suggested by the AICPA Trust, Estate & Gift Tax Technical Resource Panel was the creation of a new Form 1041NR, which could report the tax information of foreign trusts, much like Form 1041, U.S. Income Tax Return for Estates and Trusts, for domestic trusts.
 Such reporting would avoid the current confusion encountered when reporting “trust information” on Form 1040NR, U.S. Nonresident Alien Income Tax Return, which is designed primarily for individual taxpayers.
 The Service would enjoy a double benefit: fewer mistakes in return processing and increased tax compliance by taxpayers.

-and ABA RPPTL acknowledge that foreign trusts are currently
+acknowledge that foreign trusts are currently required to file

-required to file Form 1040NR.
-In addition, certain foreign
+Form 1040NR.
+In addition, certain foreign trusts and their

 and 3520, Annual Return to Report Transactions with Foreign

-example, the current Form 1040NR has no designated line for
+processing.
+For example, the current Form 1040NR has no

-customary trust tax deductions from gross income, such as
+designated line for customary trust tax deductions from gross

-fiduciary fees, charitable deductions (as reported on Schedule
+income, such as fiduciary fees, charitable deductions (as

 Further limitations of the current Form 1040NR include: